nodejs/node/ROADMAP.md

 the *major* version of Node.js will be increased.
 * When new features in the JavaScript language are introduced by V8 the *minor* version number will be increased.
-TC39 has stated clearly that no backwards incompatible changes will be made to the language so it is appropriate to increase the minor rather than major.
+TC39 has stated clearly that no backward incompatible changes will be made to the language so it is appropriate to increase the minor rather than major.

 No new API will be added in *patch* releases.